Jeremy Pena Player Props: Astros vs. Phillies

-On Saturday, Jeremy Pena (.526 slugging percentage in past 10 games, including three home runs) and the Houston Astros play the Philadelphia Phillies, whose starting pitcher will be Zack Wheeler.
-First pitch is at 5:10 PM ET.
+The Houston Astros, including Jeremy Pena and his .615 slugging percentage over his past 10 games, battle starter Bailey Falter and the Philadelphia Phillies at Minute Maid Park, Sunday at 7:10 PM ET.

-He hit a home run while going 1-for-4 in his most recent game against the Phillies.
+He hit a home run while going 1-for-4 in his last game against the Phillies.

 Jeremy Pena Game Info & Props vs. the Phillies